SparkPost/wordpress-sparkpost/readme.txt

 Upon successful activation, **SparkPost** will appear on the _Settings_ menu in the Wordpress Admin Panel.
 Click on _Settings -> SparkPost_ to open the SparkPost plugin configuration page and complete setup.

-Fill in each plugin configuration field:

-* Check the "Send email using SparkPost" box to enable the plugin

-* **Method**: select whether to send using the HTTP API or SMTP

-* **API Key**: a SparkPost API key with *Send via SMTP* and *Transmission Read/Write* permissions
-  * Hint: they look like this: 39fb780c182927cde6baddab00f67676feed1beef17

-* **Enable tracking**: select whether to enable open and click tracking

-* **Template**: SparkPost template to use when sending email
-  * Note: a template can only be used if the HTTP API method is selected

-* **From name**: a human-friendly name to show in 'From' headers
-  * e.g. your name or your site's name

-* **From email**: your 'From' email address
-  * e.g. yourname@yourdomain.com

-For information on how to create an API key, follow the [official documentation](https://support.sparkpost.com/customer/portal/articles/1933377-create-api-keys).

-Ensure your [sending domain](https://app.sparkpost.com/configuration/sending-domains) is properly configured within SparkPost.

 == Frequently Asked Questions ==

 = What do I need to start using this plugin? =